DIY Hall Tree Table

 This is where things got a little crazy.
 The bottom shelf notches fit great, but the legs are tapered.

-How to trim out a plain door to give it character
+How to trim out a plain door to give it character.

 Finish Max Paint Sprayer

-treatment with some DIY chalky paint primer.
+It’s time for the HomeRight Finish Max treatment with DIY chalky paint primer.

 The finish max made quick work of the diy chalky paint primer.

-Attach the door to the sewing cabinet
+Attach the door to the sewing cabinet.

 I attached the door to the cabinet with screws through the back of the door into the cabinet.

-Then I did a dry wash with ASCP Aubusson Blue
+Then, I did a dry wash with ASCP Aubusson Blue

-Mixing stain colors to match project
+Mixing stain colors to match the project.

 I sanded the top and stained it using a combination of these three stains.
 The goal was to get the top to match the original front of the sewing cabinet.